monome/docs/crow/reference.md

 _ = clock.get_beat_sec    -- get the length of a beat in seconds
 ```

+the clock can also be driven by one of crow's inputs using the 'clock' [input mode](#input-modes). in this mode, setting `clock.tempo` has no effect, but the current input tempo can be queried with `clock.tempo`.

 the clock can be stopped & started, and events can occur when doing either. the clock starts running when crow awakens. note start/stopping the clock does not affect `clock.sleep` calls.

 ```